ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-1.md

 ```

-The agent will fill in the appropriate data for the variables specified, i.e., \{{.CatalogItemName}}, {{.KeyHeaderName}} and {{.Authtemplate}} before sending the SMTP message.
+The agent will fill in the appropriate data for the variables specified, i.e., \{{.CatalogItemName}}, {{.KeyHeaderName}} before sending the SMTP message.
 The variables that may be used are the keys for the JSON data sent to the webhook endpoint, see [Subscription webhook notifications](#subscription-webhook-notifications).

 ### Create your Discovery Agent environment file